Abbey Street Luas stop: Location and access

 When the Luas was first opened, the two lines did not connect, and Abbey Street was the closest point on the Red line to St. Stephen's Green, the terminus of the Green Line, over a kilometre's walk away.
 In 2017, Luas Cross City - a construction project which extended the Green Line into north Dubin - was completed, and Abbey Street now forms part of a direct interchange between the two lines.
 The Green Line travels north through the city centre in a one-way system, with the two tracks crossing the red line on either side of the Abbey Street stop.
 Located in adjacent streets are O'Connell - GPO for trams traveling north, and Marlborough for trams traveling south.
 These three stops effectively form one four-platform interchange, and signs on the platforms direct passengers between the lines.
 The stop also connects with a great number of Dublin Bus routes.

+Services

+Trams stop at the stop coming from either end every 2-10 minutes.